-- Higher taxon classifications in parentheses should be separated by colons, not commas; e.g., (Orthoptera: Acrididae) - Title: When the manuscript details a particular species, refer to the species by its common name followed by full genus and species names (excluding author) and higher taxon classification in parentheses; e.g., Specificity and developmental changes in hemagglutinating activity of serum of the desert locust, Schistocerca gregaria (Orthoptera: Acrididae) - Abstract: At the first instance of an insect name, write genus and species in full, excluding author and higher taxon classifications (e.g., Schistocerca gregaria).
+- Higher taxon classifications in parentheses should be separated by commas; e.g., (Orthoptera, Acrididae). - Title: When the manuscript details a particular species, refer to the species by its common name followed by full genus and species names (excluding author) and higher taxon classification in parentheses; e.g., Specificity and developmental changes in hemagglutinating activity of serum of the desert locust, Schistocerca gregaria (Orthoptera: Acrididae) - Abstract: At the first instance of an insect name, write genus and species in full, excluding author and higher taxon classifications (e.g., Schistocera gregaria).
 In subsequent appearances, abbreviate genus and spell out species (e.g., S. gregaria).
-Use common name preferentially rather than scientific name, if possible, throughout. - Text: At the first instance of an insect name, write genus and species in full, author and higher taxon classifications [e.g., Schistocerca gregaria (Forskål) (Orthoptera: Acrididae: Cyrtacanthacridinae)].
+Use common name preferentially rather than scientific name, if possible, throughout. - Text: At the first instance of an taxonomic name, write genus and species in full, author and year of description [e.g., Schistocerca gregaria (Forskål, 1775)].
 In subsequent appearances, abbreviate genus and spell out species (e.g., S. gregaria), exclude all other information.
 Use common name preferentially rather than scientific name, if possible, throughout.

 References in text: Last names of authors followed by year are given in parentheses, or if the author's name is integrated in the sentence, the year alone follows within parentheses.
 Where several citations ('author + year' or 'years' alone) occur within the same parentheses, each is separated by a comma and citations should appear in chronological order from earliest to most recent.
 Citation groupings of same-author multiple-year publications are separated by a comma.
 In the case of papers authored by two authors, author surnames are separated with 'and'; for citations of 3 or more authors, give only the first author followed by 'et al.'.

 (Joern and Gaines 1990, Chapman et al. 2011, 2013) (Bob 2000a, b)

 References listed: list all references alphabetically by first author's last name.
 Last name always precedes initials and no comma intervenes.
 It is important to format the references properly, because all references will be linked electronically as completely as possible to the papers cited.
 It is desirable to add a DOI (digital object identifier) number for either the full-text or title and abstract of the article as an addition to traditional volume and page numbers.
 If a DOI is lacking, it is recommended to add a link to any online source of an article.
+JOR recommends the citation of papers corresponding to taxonomical authority.
+Thus, by default, all taxonomic authorities will be treated as cited references.
+Authors are encouraged to include the corresponding bibliographic references in their lists of cited references or will be invited to do so during the editorial processing of their papers.